soohi0/ComputerVision1team/Hyewon_seg/DPT/README.md

     ```

    The code was tested with Python 3.7, PyTorch 1.8.0, OpenCV 4.5.1, and timm 0.4.5
+   in Hyewon Version_ Python 3.6, Pytorch 1.7.1, OpenCV 3.3.1, and timm 0.4.9

 ### Usage

 1) Place one or more input images in the folder `input`.
+- in this version, dir 'input_imgs' folder have images.
+- So copy those imgs to folder 'input'.
+- if you want to test more images, then input more images input.

 2) Run a monocular depth estimation model: